claudiosanches/social-count-plus/readme.txt

 * Navigate to Settings -> Social Count Plus and fill the plugin options.

 Some counters depend on third-party APIs to work, follow the next steps to generate API keys for each of them:

+= Instagram =

+Get your User ID and Access Token in: https://socialcountplus-instagram.herokuapp.com/

+= LinkedIn =

+Get your Company ID and Access Token in: https://socialcountplus-linkedin.herokuapp.com/

 = Facebook =